paulgazz/splc18challengecase/README.md

 See the call for challenge cases here: http://splc2018.net/call-for-papers/call-for-challenge-cases/

-See our paper describing the challenge here: TBD
+See our paper describing the challenge here: http://splc2018.net/wp-content/uploads/2018/02/SPLC18_Challenge_Case4.pdf

 ## Benchmark Programs and Datasets